makinacorpus/Products.PloneboardNotify/README.txt

 =============

 An event based Plone product.
-Add some configuration to your Plone site for sending email on new messages or replies added on forums.
+Add some configuration to your Plone site for sending e-mail on new messages or replies added on forums.

 You also need `Ploneboard`__ product to be installed.